How to draw easy or simple rangoli without dots for our home

 Another simple colourful rangoli for Diwali

-The rangoli design below is a complete flower design with no other motif or pattern added.
+The rangoli design above is a complete flower design with no other motif or pattern added.
 The central floral pattern is drawn with as many petals as possible.
 From these more and more petals are drawn to get the design as shown in the image above.
 However, I have added pink colour at the centre surrounded by petals in blue, green and red.
 We need some liberty both in drawing and applying colours so that we can give our imagination (?) a free hand (!) to get a free hand muggu design of our choice.
 This floral beauty was originally in the category muggulu ( muggulu is rangoli in Telugu / Andhra ) since there were too may designs there and I thought that I should show some completed simple colourful rangoli designs that can be drawn for Diwali or Navratri for those who want to celebrate the festivals with simple designs I shifted this here.

 Simple rangoli / muggu / kolam for practising and learning